Rene Kulitja: Community work

 Kulitja has held an important position within the Pitjantjatjara–Yankunytjatjara community for several years.
 She has been a member of both the Muṯitjulu Community Council and the Board of Management of Uluṟu-Kata Tjuṯa National Park.
 In 2006, she became the chairperson of Maṟuku Arts.
 In October 2007, she was elected for a two-year term as a director on the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara Women's Council.

 As a community advocate, Kulitja has campaigned to address the issues of petrol sniffing in Aboriginal communities in central Australia.
 Her own family has been deeply affected by the problem.

 Art

 Kulitja works with a range of media, including paint, glass, ceramics and tjanpi (desert grass) through the Tjanpi Desert Weavers social enterprise at NPY Women's Council.
 She makes paintings, woven baskets, and glass and ceramic sculptures.
 Her work has been shown in many exhibitions across Australia.
 It has also been exhibited in Belgium and Japan.

 An example of her glass work is shown in the National Gallery of Australia.
 It is a coolamon made of glass (rather than the traditional wood), and has been exhibited in several Australian galleries.
 Examples of her paintings are held in the National Museum of Ethnology in Osaka.
 Kulitja is also known for making traditional-style jewellery using modern techniques and media.
 Some of her jewellery work was featured on The Oprah Winfrey Show when Winfrey visited Uluṟu in December 2010.

+Her works are in the collections of: